austindelatorre/MarkovTextGeneration/README.md

 ## Current Testing Usage

-- Make sure to install node.js
-- Make sure current directory is **backend**
+- Make sure current directory is **reactapplication/src/backend**
-- run ```python main.py``` to generate dictionary *"dict.json"* (currently 1 to 3 degrees) for the urls in **"urls.txt"**
+- Run ```python main.py``` to generate dictionary *"dict.json"* (currently 1 to 3 degrees) for the urls in **"urls.txt"**
-- run ```node predict_text.js``` to test text prediction with dictionary "dict.json"
+- Set current directory to **reactapplication/src**
+- Run ```npm start``` to launch ReactApplication (User Iterface)
-  - Need to use the function ```predict_text(...)``` in react part of application
+  - Connect to **http://localhost:3000/MarkovTextGeneration** in your browser

-## Using this Repository
-- please be careful using github.
-Make sure when you push changes you are pushing your own code to the script you are working on.
-You can really mess stuff up if you are not careful.
-- Make sure to comment inline with your code and put proper commit messages with every commit.
+Alternatively:
+- Go to **https://austindelatorre.github.io/MarkovTextGeneration/** in your browser to view the deployed version

-## Project Overview
+## Improvements

-### Proposal
- Our proposal and LaTex file.
-### Write-Up
- A file for us to work on our write up to go into.
-### model1
- A very hacky first implementation of the concept.
+- Limitations on JS loading large json files limit the size of a dictionary
+- Accuracy / Intellegence of C.A.R.L. could be improved with a larger dictionary

-## To-Do
+## Authors

-- Data Scraping for training text
-   - **STILL BROKEN SOMETIMES**
-- Parsing Data needs to be fixed
-- Front end and JS prediction logic
-   - Prediction is mostly done
+Cole Dumas (cadumas01)
+- Contributions: Dictionary creation, Dictionary lookup functions, UI

+Austin de la Torre (austindelatorre)
+- Contributions: Text-scraping and parsing, CLI, Basic Model

+Colin Martin (colimartin)
+- Contributions: Webscraping

+Matt Murno (MattMurn0)
+- Contributions: UI

+Dylan Leddy (leddyd)
-- Finalizing Chain formatting and structure
+- Contributions: Text-scraping and parsing
-- Do hard math on probibility of back and foward calculation